Vaslav Nijinsky: Marriage

 On board ship, Romola had a cabin in first class, which allowed her to keep a watch on Nijinsky's door, while most of the company were exiled to second class.
 She befriended his masseur and was rewarded with a rundown on his musculature.
 Determined to take every opportunity, she succeeded in spending more and more time in his company.
 The unexpected friendliness was noticed by Baron de Gunsbourg, an investor in the Ballets Russes, who had been tasked with keeping an eye on the company.
 Instead of reporting to Diaghilev on what was occurring, Gunsbourg agreed to act on Nijinsky's behalf in presenting a proposal of marriage to Romola.
 Romola thought a cruel joke was being played on her, and ran off to her cabin crying.
 However, Nijinsky asked her again, in broken French and mime, and she accepted.
 Although Gunsbourg had a financial interest in Ballets Russes, he was also interested in forming his own company, and a split between Diaghilev and his star dancer might have presented him with an opportunity.

 When the ship stopped at Rio de Janeiro, Brazil, the couple went straight to buy wedding rings.
 Adolph Bolm warned Romola against proceeding, saying "It will ruin your life".
 Gunsbourg hurried to arrange the marriage, getting permission by telegram from Romola's mother.
 A quick wedding could take place once the ship arrived at Buenos Aires, Argentina; the couple were married on 10 September 1913 and the event was announced to the world's press.
 Back in Europe, Diaghilev "gave himself to a wild orgy of dissipation...Sobbing shamelessly in Russian despair, he bellowed accusations and recriminations; he cursed Nijinsky's ingratitude, Romola's treachery, and his own stupidity".

 As the company was due to start performing immediately, the couple had no honeymoon.
 A few days after the marriage, Nijinsky tried to teach Romola some ballet, but she was not interested.
 "I asked her to learn dancing because for me dancing was the highest thing in the world", "I realized that I had made a mistake, but the mistake was irreparable.
 I had put myself in the hands of someone who did not love me."
 Romola and Nijinsky did not share accommodations until after the season was safely underway, when she was eventually invited to join him in separate bedrooms in his hotel suite.
 She "almost cried with thankfulness" that he showed no interest in making love on their wedding night.
+Still, the couple had two daughters together, Kyra and Tamara Nijinska.